| Impact Factor 1*

 Related Journals of Mood Disorders

-Journal of Mood Disorders, Biology of Mood & Anxiety Disorders, International Journal of Bipolar Disorders, Bipolar Disorders
+Depression and Anxiety, Psychology & Psychotherapy, International Journal of School and Cognitive Psychology, Mental llness and treatment, Journal of Mood Disorders, Biology of Mood & Anxiety Disorders, International Journal of Bipolar Disorders, Bipolar Disorders, Alzheimers Disease & Parkinsonism

 Obsessive-compulsive disorder (OCD) is an anxiety disorder characterized by uncontrollable, unwanted thoughts and repetitive, ritualized behaviors you feel compelled to perform.
 Obsessions are involuntary, seemingly uncontrollable thoughts, images, or impulses that occur over and over again in your mind.
 Compulsions are behaviors or rituals that you feel driven to act out again and again.